 The Language Cognition and Communication Research Group is internationally recognized for its cutting-edge work on the psychology of language.
 We have wide expertise in spoken and written comprehension, production and dialogue, from sub-lexical processes to the discourse level.
 The research paradigms we use include psychophysical, electrophysiological, perceptual, neuropsychological, cognitive, computational modelling, and social approaches.

 Edinburgh has one of the largest and most varied communities of natural language researchers in the world, bringing together psychologists, computer scientists, linguists, and philosophers, and we actively participate in many aspects of its work, including teaching and research training at all levels.

 Participate in an experiment on the web

 The Centre for Cognitive Ageing and Cognitive Epidemiology is a centre of excellence to advance research into how ageing affects cognition, and how mental ability in youth affects health and longevity.

-Ethics is one of the central areas of philosophy and one in which there have been numerous exciting recent developments.
-Philosophy at the University of Edinburgh has a unique wealth of research talent in this area.
-Ethical theory therefore forms part of one of its four research 'clusters' which represent its research strengths.
-In particular, it has faculty members doing important work in central areas of meta-ethics, normative theory, and political philosophy.
-The ethical theory research cluster at Edinburgh regularly hosts research events in this area, such as international conferences, workshops, reading groups and the hosting of visiting scholars (for more details, see below).
-It also has substantial research links with the other five research clusters in Philosophy at the University of Edinburgh: ancient philosophy, epistemology, ethics, mind and cognition and philosophy of science.
+Ethics is a central area of philosophy and one in which there have been numerous exciting recent developments.
+Philosophy at Edinburgh has a unique wealth of research talent in this area and Ethics is one of its five clusters of research strength.
+The ethics cluster has faculty members doing important work in central areas of meta-ethics, normative ethics, and political philosophy.
+The ethics cluster regularly hosts research events such as international conferences, workshops, reading groups and the hosting of visiting scholars.
+It also has substantial research links with the other research clusters in Philosophy at Edinburgh: ancient philosophy, epistemology, mind and cognition and philosophy of science.